Hapag-Lloyd Flight 3378

-Incident
+Aircraft

+The aircraft involved was an Airbus A310-304 with the registration D-AHLB and serial number 528.
+It was equipped with two General Electric CF6-80C2A2 engines and was 10 years old, having its maiden flight on 25 October 1989.
+It was delivered new to Hapag-Lloyd Flug on 10 January 1990, and had logged 41307 flight hours and 13789 cycles before the accident.

+Accident

-Captain Wolfgang Arminger (56), was the pilot-in-command.
+Captain Wolfgang Arminger (56), was the pilot in command; and First Officer Thorsten Röckrath (25), was the pilot monitoring.
 The flight departed at 10:59 CEDT, shortly after which it was found to be impossible to fully retract the landing gear, as indicated by both the red "gear unsafe" lamp and the yellow "gear door open" lamp.
 After a total of four retraction attempts, the gear was left in the fully extended condition where all lights indicated a valid condition with the doors trimmed for cruise airspeed.
-The flight continued towards Germany, as fuel must be burned before landing in any case.
+The flight continued towards Germany, as fuel would anyway need to be burned (or dumped) before landing because of the maximum landing-weight limit.
 The crew had to cope with a heavier cockpit workload that was aggravated by the unavailability of the airline HF radio station for technical consultation, forcing the first officer to spend almost an hour establishing alternative communications with the airline through ACARS and Stockholm Radio.
 Using the Flight Management System (FMS), the crew estimated the aircraft's fuel consumption, and the captain in consultation with dispatch decided to shorten the flight and divert to Munich Airport, where another A310 would be ready to take the passengers to their final destination.
 However, the captain ignored the fact that the FMS was not designed to take into account the extra drag produced by the extended landing gear.
 In fact, Munich was not within range, as eventually became clear from the unexpectedly rapid fall in fuel reserves.
 At about 12:00 CEDT, this led the captain to decide to divert to Vienna-Schwechat Airport.